 For example, you can easily change the price points for vegan meals compared to paleo or gluten-free meals, since all three of these would require different ingredients.

-Another major part of the front end functionality of this platform is the autoship feature.
+Another major part of the front-end functionality of this food delivery software is the autoship feature.